-Studies and abilities this major develops include: analytical skills, communication, critical thinking, writing, and research (IU School of Liberal Arts, 2018).
+Studies and abilities this major develops: analytical skills, communication, critical thinking, writing, and research (IU School of Liberal Arts, 2018).